These ‘-m’ options are supported on the SPARC:

 in a performance loss, especially for floating-point code.

 casainstruction emitted for the LEON3 processor.
-The default is -mno-user-mode.
+This is the default.

 stdinstructions for copies in structure assignment, in place of twice as many